eriksquires/VaesSubgroups/DEPENDENCIES.md

 -   quarto - 1.4 and 1.7
 -   lualatex - 1.14.0 and 1.22.0

+## OSX

 The statistics and spreadsheet manipulation packages are all pretty basic.
 The only place I can imagine an OSX or other Linux user having a problem is with Lualatex.
 If you are using OSX you might want to look at <https://tug.org/mactex/> or try:

 ``` bash
 brew install --cask mactex
 ```

-If you have insurmountable Quarto problems you will find test versions of the plots at the end of summarize_vaes_csv_by_symptom_domain.R
+If you have insurmountable Quarto problems you will find test versions of the plots at the end of summarize_vaes_csv_by_symptom_domain.R.

+## Windows

+If you are using R in Windows and are happy with it this repo shouldn't pose a challenge, but I've not tested it, so am not sure all the dependencies are available.
+I used the **here** library for file IO in an OS agnostic fashion so hopefully paths will be handled transparently.

+R on Windows was rather painful when I last tried it.
+You might be better off running this inside an Ubuntu VM.
+There's no significant performance hit.

 ## Required R packages: